rascol/Raspberry-Pi-PPS-Client/README.md

 # Summary
 ---
 The PPS-Client daemon provides timekeeping synchronization precision of 1 microsecond and a typical average timekeeping accuracy of 2 microseconds on the Raspberry Pi 3 (verified on 10 test units).
+Precision and accuracy at this level is possible because the PPS-Client controller uses design techniques not previously employed to discipline an application processor clock to a PPS signal.

+The PPS-client controller is continuously self-calibrating and does not require precision temerature control.
+The following results were recorded while the test Raspberry Pi test units were in a partially heated room where the temperature varied over a range of about 60 to 75 deg F through 24 hours.

 Figure 1 is a distribution of time adjustments made by the PPS-Client controller to the system clock.

 <p align="center"><img src="figures/offset-distrib.png" alt="Jitter and Corrections Distrib" width="608"/></p>

-This data was captured from a Raspberry Pi 3 running Raspian with a 4.4.14-v7+ Linux kernel.
+This data was captured from a Raspberry Pi 3 running Raspian with a standard 4.4.14-v7+ Linux kernel.
 The time corrections required to keep the rollover of the second synchronized to the rising edge of the PPS signal never exceeded 1 microsecond in this 24 hour period.
 This was true for all test units.

 Figure 2 shows the system clock frequency set by the controller and the resulting [Allan deviation](https://en.wikipedia.org/wiki/Allan_variance) for the test unit with the largest error of the ten that were tested.

 <p align="center"><img src="figures/frequency-vars.png" alt="Frequency Vars over 24 hours" width="685"/></p>

-Although the clock frequency drifted slightly between each frequency correction, the maximum Allan deviation of 0.045 ppm over this 24 hour period shows it to be unlikely that the clock ever drifted more than 0.100 ppm from the control point.
+Although the clock frequency drifted slightly between each one minute frequency correction, the maximum Allan deviation of 0.045 ppm over this 24 hour period shows it to be unlikely that the clock ever drifted more than 0.100 ppm from the control point.
 That corresponds to a time drift of less than 0.1 microseconds per second (A clock offset of 1 ppm corresponds to a time drift of 1 microsecond per sec.)

 Since the time slew adjustments necessary to keep the system time synchronized to the PPS never exceeded 1 microsecond each second and the time drift never exceeded 0.1 microsecond each second, the timekeeping control **precision** illustrated in Figure 3 was 1 microsecond over this 24 hour period for all test units.